 They have demonstrated exceptional ability in the field by academic contributions, through research published or endorsed by an expert.

 The applicant has not provided sufficient evidence to qualify for all of the criteria selected and therefore we cannot endorse this application.

 For the mandatory criterion the applicant has presented shareholding documents and product details, training and conference evidence, proof of high salary and patent details.
 The shareholding and training and conference details do not show how the applicant has been recognised as a leading talent as there is no external verification of his contribution or skills, or the impact of them.
 The patent and product details do not adequately show the applicant’s direct contribution or the impact or growth of the product.
 Lastly, the salary information was well presented but without other evidence supporting this criterion it is not possible to award it.

-For OC3, the applicant presented academic collaboration, hackaday support and an hardware project with the military.
+For OC3, the applicant presented academic collaboration, an hardware project.
 None of these pieces of evidence show how the applicant has made a significant technical, commercial, or entrepreneurial contribution to the field as a founder, senior executive, board member or employee of a product-led digital technology company.
 It was not clear how the applicant intended for the evidence being presented meets the criterion and therefore it could not be awarded.

 Based on the above, we do not endorse this application.